Maia313/async/promises.md

 Promises are becoming the standard way to handle asynchronous functions in JavaScript.

-+ What are we going to learn?

-   + How to create a Promise
++ About Promises

-   + How to get the result out of a Promise
+   + Creating a Promise
-   + How to chain Promises together
-   + How to handle multiple Promises at the same time
+   + Chaining Promises

 ### Creating a new Promise
 ```js